 All of these things are based on the strength of your faith, and the strength of your faith is proportional to your exposure to God's word and God's people.
 There are no shortcuts in building one's faith.

 weak attendance = weak faith = a weak Christian

-Strong faith and the fruit that comes from it is usually a result of much teaching, and for most Christians that only comes through faithful attendance.
+Strong faith and the fruit that comes from it is usually a result of many teachings, and for most Christians, that only comes through faithful attendance.
 Of course in this type of discussion someone will invariably ask the following question, "If I only come to Sunday morning worship and skip the rest, will I still go to heaven?"
-I don't know, but you're question does tell me you have an attitude problem.
+I don't know, but your question does tell me you have an attitude problem.